tablelandnetwork/docs/docs/contribute/style-guide.md

 | [`slug`](https://docusaurus.io/docs/next/create-doc#doc-urls)| _(Optional)_ The default slug will be the file path.
 For example, an `example` folder within the `docs` directory that contains `test.md` with have a slug `docs/example/test`.
 Instead, you can set a custom slug.
 If you set the `slug` to `my-new-slug`, the slug will now be `docs/example/my-new-slug` (`docs/my-new-slug`) or a specific name (`docs/specific-name/my-new-slug`).
 Generally, you can expect to use the default behavior.
 | `image`| _(Optional)_ A thumbnail image to be shown in social media cards.
 A default image is configured such that this is not required, unless desired by the page creator (e.g., a custom tutorial or a page with tailored imanges already present).
 | `hide_title`| _(Optional)_ A boolean value can be passed to hide the default `title`.
 This is only really used in case of an imported markdown file that begins with a `#`, which should then be used as the page's `title`.
 In other words, only use this if for some reason, you need to hide the first `#` of some imported markdown file.
+| `sidebar_position`| _(Optional)_ This should not be used in these docs because the sidebar ordering is managed in a `sidebars.js` configuration file.
+But, for any [autogenerated sidebars](/contribute#autogenerated), you can have the ordering defined in the front matter to ensure sidebar ordering is not simply alphatbetical filenames.

 ## Page headings